 - What’s your business budget?

-Your clients might have a lot.
-So try sending them a ‘guide’ which includes:
+Your clients might have a lot of questions to ask you.
+To save both sides time and effort, try sending them a ‘guide’ which includes:

 - A price sheet